moromerx/Blue-Team/Challenges/Reverse Engineering/Crushing{HTB}.md

 So the 'add_char_to_map' function uses a linked list to track occurrences of characters in a dataset.
 It calculates the position for a character in an array, checks if a linked list already exists there, and either creates a new list or appends to the existing one.

-The final function we need to understand is the 'searilize and output' function:
+The final function we need to understand is the searilize_and_output function:

 ![image](https://github.com/moromerx/CTF-Challenges/assets/162036545/adcc507c-763d-423a-9836-986f4cadb113)